The Great Consolidator

 It’s good domestic policy to line up projects for mom’s visits.
 My household invites organizational aggression, and if I fail to pile up tasks like sandbags against the coming storm, mom will soon flood corners I’d like to keep off-limits.
 She will plunder my catch-all drawer and toss medicine cups, twisty ties and duck sauce.
 Admittedly, I don’t need any of these, but in the process, a claim ticket from the cobbler, or a tea bag tag with an uplifting quote, will also be swept away.
 Mom will talk me into recycling my rusting tea kettle.
 But I love the way it whistles.
 Worst of all, my mother will bleach my coffee mug.
 I know it’s not rational, nor grateful, to resent a clean coffee cup, but the layered patina of the inside of my mug represents morning upon morning of my joyful lived experience of that first cup of coffee of the day.
 It makes the coffee taste better.

 So, in anticipation of mom’s visit, I’ve been collecting unmatched socks.
 I dump the basket on the dining room table before her.
 In mom’s mind, people and socks should all find mates.
 Within ten minutes, the tangled mound is spread, sorted and paired.
 Matched socks cuddle two-by-two in tight balls, ready for the sock drawer.
 But there are several loners left, and this is not okay.
-Mom sighs and turns accusatory: “You must have a lot of money to waste Maria.”
-She waves a cashmere knee-hi.
-“These are expensive socks.
+Mom sighs and turns on me, waving a cashmere knee-hi: “You must have a lot of money to waste Maria, these are expensive socks!
 You better look under all the beds.”
-So she gets me looking under mattresses and emptying the hamper and spreading the dirty laundry out on the floor, and we do scare up some strays and make more matches.
-Yet many single socks remain.
-She assesses, then quickly balls together two similar but not exact socks.
-Good enough.
-She tosses the remaining to me “This isn’t funny Maria.”
+So now I’m looking under mattresses and emptying the hamper and spreading the dirty laundry out on the floor, and we do scare up some strays and make more heavenly matches.
+Still, many single socks remain.
+Mom pauses.
+She is thinking.
+Quickly, she balls together similar socks, forcing matches, not exact, but good enough.
+She throws the remaining at me.
+“This isn’t funny Maria.”
 I wasn’t laughing.
 “You really have to do a better job of not losing socks.”
 And now the table is clear.

-Pairing up argyles and tucking them deep into top drawers appeases mom’s sense of order, of setting things right in a world which displays so much wrong.
+Pairing up argyles and tucking them deep into drawers appeases mom’s sense of order, of setting things right in a world which displays so much wrong.
 But her satisfaction is short-lived.
-Mom’s real field of battle is the pantry.
-She is boots on the ground at my snack shelf: she dumps out a half-full box of granola bars, tosses the box, then forces the bars into another half-full box of Fig Newton cookies.
-She does the same with graham crackers and Rye Krisps, nesting them side by side in an old Saltines crackers tin.
+She turns to my pantry, boots on the ground at my snack shelf.
+She dumps out three practically full boxes of granola bars and forces them all back into one.
+She nests graham crackers alongside Rye Krisps and half-sleeves of Fig Newtons share space with Lorna Doone Shortbread.
 She dismantles my spice rack, and orders me to bring up baby food jars from the basement.
-She takes the mortar and pestle she gave me, which I rarely use, and mashes spices: cumin, Krazy Salt, paprika, cloves, and yes, the mustard powder.
-Voila: Mexican pork rub.
-She pours it into a baby food jar, and labels it with masking tape.
+She takes my mortar and pestle and mashes cumin, paprika, cloves, chilis, and yes, the mustard powder.
+Mexican pork rub.
+She funnels it into a jar, and labels it with masking tape.

-Today, deployed in a corner of my kitchen, behind a fortress of Barilla pasta boxes, I wonder “What does she get out of this?”
+Today, at the kitchen table, behind a wall of boxed ziti, I wonder “What does she get out of this?”
 To be of joyful service to her children has always been Mom’s aim.
-Her arthritic hands don’t open cans or peel potatoes anymore, but they can still shake out that last half cup of buttermilk biscuit mix from the bottom of a box of Bisquick and top off the box of Aunt Jemima (renamed rather unspectacularly, Pearl Milling pancake mix).
-With her strategic mind and commanding voice Mom makes up for physical limitations and still manages to reduce clutter and simplify my life, every time she visits—and that is something.
+Her arthritic hands don’t open cans or peel potatoes anymore, but they can still shake out that last half cup of biscuit mix from a box of Bisquick to top off the box of Aunt Jemima.
+Mom makes up for physical limitations with drive.
+In the end, she does more good than harm, when she visits—and that is something.

-We’ve been at it for hours .
-Just when I thought it was quitting time, suddenly, Mom’s eyes shine.
+We’ve been at it all day.
+Just when I thought it was quitting time, Mom’s eyes shine.
 “Let’s make soup,” she says, putting on my apron. which I never use.
 The Great Consolidator, the Kandinski of the Kitchen, the Seurat of the Stovetop.
 Anyone who cooks understands it’s high art to cook from what’s on hand; to throw wide the cupboard doors and make a meal from what you find.
 Mom is a supremely creative person.
 Cooking from the pantry is a game with only one rule: you’re not allowed to run out and buy an ingredient.
 Substitutions are the name of the game.
-Not only a colossus of consolidation, Mom is the world’s best at making do: powdered milk for fresh, green onions for red, til everything shriveled and forgotten at the bottom of the refrigerator’s crisper drawer is dredged up.
+Not only a colossus of consolidation, Mom is the world’s best at making do: powdered milk for fresh, green onions for red, til everything shriveled and forgotten at the bottom of the crisper drawer is dredged up.
 That’s how to win at this game: use it all up and make it taste great.
 “You’ve got a lot of black beans,” Mom says, pulling three cans from a lower shelf.
 Black bean soup it is!
 Fifteen minutes later the stock pot bubbles, and mom adjusts the seasonings.
-Her caramel-colored eyes flash: “Got an open jar of salsa in the fridge?”
-I rifle through the refrigerator door shelves.
+Her caramel-eyes flash: “Do you have an open jar of salsa Maria?”
+I rifle through the condiments on the refrigerator door.
 I do!
-A good one third of a jar.
 She dumps it in.
 What else?”
-I find a take-out clamshell of leftover basmati rice from the Gyro King.
+I dig up a cardboard clamshell of crusty basmati rice from the Gyro King.
 In it goes.

 Tomorrow, after breakfast, I will set Mom up in front of her Sunday morning political shows and hop in the shower.
 She will grow restless with the roundtable on “Meet the Press” and when I return, I will find my kitchen sink full of brown leaves.
 She will have pruned my peace lily—all my houseplants in fact.

 For now though, I stand behind Mom’s chair at the kitchen table, invigorated by hot black bean soup.
 I rub her neck while she plays solitaire.
 “Put the cards down mom, and just enjoy this moment.”
 She lays down her hand and sighs softly under my fingertips.
 “We were very productive today, weren’t we?” she says.
 “Yes Mom, we were.”
-“Good enough to keep the Board of Health away for another day anyway!
-We’ll hit that refrigerator again tomorrow.”
+“Good enough to keep the Board of Health away for another day anyway!”

 Discover the Great Consolidator's recipes for black bean soup and granola.